Download files after replacing a drive

 If you are replacing your entire system or a drive containing your operating system, refer to the instructions for downloading all files on a new drive instead.
 The article below applies to replacing a drive used for storage only.

 Replace your drive using the same letter (Windows) or name (Mac) as the original.
-This way, the Code42 app sees the new drive as a continuation of your existing backup and the version history of your files remains consistent.
+This way, the Code42 agent sees the new drive as a continuation of your existing backup and the version history of your files remains consistent.

 Step 1: Update your new drive with the old drive’s name or letter